 - Low balances help increase your credit score.

 - You're more likely to pay off your balance in full and on time.

-By aiming for a 20% or less utilization ratio, you will typically charge less than you can afford.
+While there's no clear definition of your credit utilization, experts believe that you should keep it under 30%.
+Anything higher than that can decrease your credit score.
+To achieve a low credit utilization ratio, you should typically charge less than you can afford.
 By keeping a low balance, you minimize the chance that you'll spend more than you can pay off at the end of the month.

-Monitoring your statement helps you check for fraud, stay on a budget, and maintain a low balance.
-Even if you've set up an automatic payment, it's still wise to log in and check your statement every month to make sure everything looks like it should.
+Monitoring your statement helps you check for fraud, stay on a budget and maintain a low balance.
+Even if you've set up an automatic payment, it's still wise to log in and check your statement every month to ensure there are no suspicious transactions.

-Most credit card companies have sophisticated systems that check for fraudulent charges, but they may not catch all fraud charges.
+Thankfully, most issuers have sophisticated technology that checks for fraudulent charges, but they may not catch them all.
 At least once a month, you should check your statement and verify there aren't any purchases you don't recognize.

 In addition to checking for fraudulent activity, monitoring your statement will help you stay on budget.
 There's no way to know if you're maintaining a low balance, keeping your spending in check, or blowing the budget unless you're regularly checking in.

 How to use a credit card to build credit